 Revised Code of Washington (RCW) 81.04.405 allows penalties of \$100 for each violation.
 In the case of an ongoing violation, every day's continuance is considered a separate and distinct violation.

-On October 22, 2024, Commission Motor Carrier Investigator Sandra Yeomans completed a routine safety investigation of Ed's Disposal and documented the following violations:
+On June 3, 2025, Commission Motor Carrier Safety Investigator Sandra Yeomans completed a commercial motor vehicle inspection of San Juan Transit after receiving a complaint and documented the following violation: